devodo/DivertR/docs/Redirect.md

 # Strict mode

-Enable *strict mode* on a Redirect to ensure only methods with registered redirects are allowed to be called:
+Enable *strict mode* on a Redirect to ensure only methods with matching Vias are allowed to be called:

 ```csharp
 fooRedirect.Strict(); // enables strict mode